 Age requirements differ between branches of service, but in general, you must be between the ages of 17-35 with no prior service (NPS).
 The Guard experimented with raising the age to 42 but reverted to the lower age in 2011.
 Note: Seventeen-year-olds need parental consent.
 Or between the ages of 17 and 59 for those with prior service (PS) and are able to complete 20 years of creditable service for retirement by age 60.

 Be at least a junior in high school, or hold a high school diploma or a GED certificate

 Take and achieve the minimum required ASVAB scores.

 Pass an Armed Forces physical examination and meet all medical, physical, and moral requirements

 Must be available for initial active duty training.

 Must agree to participate in an initial tour of active duty training of at least 12 weeks

 These requirements would apply regardless of which state you want to serve in, and additional standards may apply depending on state law, changes to recruiting practices, executive orders, etc.

-Those who choose to join the Army Guard right after graduating high school have the option to attend “split training”, which is offered by the official Army Guard recruiting.
+Those who choose to join the Armed Guard right after graduating high school have the option to attend “split training”, which is offered by the official Army Guard recruiting.

 It’s Basic Combat Training during the summer.
 Parental consent in writing is required.